Fair Labor Standards Act (FLSA) and Overtime

 • Overtime for hours worked in excess of 40 hours in a work week: One and one-half times an employee's regular rate of pay

 To qualify for exemption from overtime pay, employees must meet certain tests regarding their job duties and be paid on a salary basis at or above the minimum salary threshold.
-At K-State, the minimum salary threshold is $43,888 per year ($844 per week).
+At K-State, the minimum salary threshold is $35,568 per year ($1,368 biweekly).

 FLSA updates

-Read more about the updated regulations, review resources for managers, complete online training or view a list of frequently asked questions about FLSA.
+Read more about recent developments, review resources for managers, complete online training or view a list of frequently asked questions about FLSA.

 FLSA reviews

 Positions can be submitted to the compensation team for review to determine FLSA exemption eligibility.
-Reviews will require a current position description so that the evaluation is based on what the job looks like today.
+Reviews will require submission of an updated position description to ensure the evaluation is based on current responsibilities of the job.

 Common FLSA myths & misconceptions